Certification for Differentially Private Prediction in Gradient-Based Training: Methodology and Computations

 \textbf{Computing Gradient Bounds.} Many of the computations in Algorithm~\ref{alg:AGT} are typical computations performed during stochastic gradient descent.
-However, lines 6-7 involve bounding non-convex optimization problems.
+However, lines 8-9 involve bounding non-convex optimization problems.
 In particular, bounding the descent directions using Theorem \ref{thrm:descent_dir} requires bounds $\delta^{(i)}_L, \delta^{(i)}_U$ on the gradients of a machine learning model $f(x, \theta)$ w.r.t. perturbations about $\theta$.
-We note that solving problems of the form $\min\left\{\cdot \mid {x \in [x_L, x_U]}\right\}$ has been well-studied in the context of adversarial robustness certification~\citep{huchette2023deep}.
-However, optimizing over both the input and the parameters (as is required to bound the gradients), e.g., $\min \left\{\cdot \mid x \in [x_L, x_U], \theta \in [\theta_L, \theta_U]\right\}$, is relatively less studied, and to-date has appeared primarily in certification of probabilistic neural networks \citep{wicker2020probabilistic, singh2019}.
-In the remainder of this paper, we focus our attention on classical neural networks, where an explicit Interval Bound Propagation (IBP) \citep{gowal2018effectiveness} approach can be employed to bound the required optimization problems.
-Details of computing gradient bounds for neural network models using IBP can be found in Appendix \ref{app:backprop}.
+We note that solving problems of the form $\min\left\{\cdot \mid {x \in [x_L, x_U]}\right\}$ has been well-studied in the context of adversarial robustness certification~\citep{huchette2023deep,tsay2021partition} with extensions that are applicable to our setting \citep{gowal2018effectiveness, wicker2020probabilistic, wicker2022robust}.
+All details of computing gradient bounds for neural network models using IBP can be found in Appendix \ref{app:backprop}.
 This approach can also be generalized to cover non-neural network machine learning models.